Nigtellios/Nigtellios/README.md

 # Hi

 I'm a JavaScript developer with many years of experience in the field of web development, and even web-based game engines.
-In the meantime, I'm learning Rust and K8s.
 I'm glad to help if you want - contact me!

-## Recent projects:
-- **Juzala Radca** [https://juzalaradca.pl/] - Vue.JS | Website, Webserver, visual identification.
-- **CITPITPL** [https://citpitpl.pl/] - Website, webserver, visual identification, hardware, infrastructure & maintenance.
-- **First & Second iteration of CapuccinoCafe** [https://capuccinocafe.pl/] - Website, webserver, e-commerce.
-- **Wypocznij.com** [https://wypocznij.com/] - Website, webserver.
-- **First iteration of Oxivia** [https://oxivia.pl/] - Website, webserver.

 **In about 10 years I did a lot of different projects:**
 - several business websites